 Oversight of Exam Development: The CGB reviews and approves the recommendations of psychometricians for periodic updates of each certification exam offered by NASM and AFAA.
-This includes the qualifications of subject matter experts involved in the exam development process, the Practice Analysis to identify knowledge or skills that are minimally necessary to enter practice in the field, the exam blueprint which details the broad scope of what will be covered on the certification exam, and the passing standard or "cut score" which is the score at or above which the candidate is deemed to have passed the exam and thus earns the credential.
+This occurs every five to seven years.
+This includes approval of candidate qualification of members of subject matter panels involved in the exam development process, the summary test plan, and participation in the process of creating a new "cut score" for the new exam.
 Specific training in each of these processes is provided to Board members.